 Posted by Barry Whittington on January 18, 2001.

-In Reply to: A brief history of my lottery experience posted by Ion Saliu on January 17, 2001.
+In Reply to: History of lottery experience: Lotto systems, software, strategies posted by Ion Saliu on January 17, 2001.

 I'm not speaking of the lottery being rigged in the same way as was done in Pennsylvania.
 It's certainly not rigged each and every week for one specific person to win.
 It is however rigged so that the prize money is distributed evenly in all regions.
 It is rigged to make sure that any one single person does not win multiples of the same prize level from the same drawing.